abhishekarora185/GitTrial/README.md

 GETTING STARTED:

-Once you've set up your GIT account and installed GIT on your system, open GIT bash(Windows) or the terminal(Linux/MAC), move to a preferred directory, and type
+Once you've set up your GIT account and installed GIT on your system, open GIT bash(Windows) or the terminal(Linux/MAC), move to a preferred directory (If you're using Eclipse, navigate to your workspace folder and clone + create your own branch and checkout to it before importing the project to Eclipse), and type

 git clone <git clone URL>